dthain/compilers-fa25/bminor.md

 s: string  = "hello bminor\n";
 ```

+- `integer` is a signed 64-bit value.
+An integer literal can be represented as a decimal (`123`),
+a hexidecimal value with an `H` suffix (`104A3FH`), or a binary value with a `B` suffix (`0101110101B`).
+All three forms may omit leading zeroes as needed.
-An `integer` is always a signed 64 bit value.   `double` is a floating point number that follows the [IEEE 754 double-precision standard](https://en.wikipedia.org/wiki/Double-precision_floating-point_format).   `boolean` can take the literal values `true` or `false`.  `char` is a single 8-bit ASCII character.  `string` is a double-quoted constant string that is null-terminated and cannot be modified.

-`double` values can be represented in various ways.
+- `double` is a floating point number that follows the [IEEE 754 double-precision standard](https://en.wikipedia.org/wiki/Double-precision_floating-point_format).  `double` values can be represented in various ways.
 One method is to place the integer component, a period, and the fractional component all in a row, such as in `12.34`.
 Another valid method is to use the scientific representation of the value, which involves having a floating point value as described above followed by an exponent (represented as either `e` or `E`).
-Some examples of this would be `5.67E1` which has the value of 56.7, or `89e-2` which has the value of .89. `double` values can be preceeded by an optional plus or minus sign.
-The value of the exponent can also be preceeded by an optional plus or minus sign.
-Finally, a suffix of `D` can be used to distinguish a floating-point representation of an integer (`13D`) from a true integer (`13`).
-The `D` is optional in all other cases.
+The exponent value may be preceded by an optional plus or minus sign.
+Some examples of this would be `5.67E1` which has the value of 56.7, or `89e-2` which has the value of .89.

+- `boolean` can take the literal values `true` or `false`.

+- `char` is a single 8-bit ASCII character enclosed in single quotes.

+- `string` is a double-quoted constant string of ASCII characters that is immutable and (internally) null-terminated.
+Strings may contain up to 255 characters.
+(Backslash codes noted below each indicate one character.)

 Both `char` and `string` literals may contain any ASCII value between 32 and 127.
 Values outside that range can be represented by the following backslash codes: